dicksontung/pprof_collector/README.md

 Usage of pprof_collector:

 Description:
-  Collects the pprof profile from `net/http/pprof` endpoints and send it to a AWS Bucket
+  Collects the pprof profile from `net/http/pprof` endpoints and sends it to a AWS Bucket

 Options:
       --application_name string   Application name to identify the current profile (default "undefined")